I-Halder/reinforcing-higher-order-statistics-in-large-language-model-training/README.md

-# A new reinforcement learning based algorithm
+# A new algorithm for LLM training

 This repo contains code for an on-going project related to developing a new algorithm for knowledge distillation from a large languge model based on self-play.
 See below for the details of the project.
 The code in this repo is still under development and current code can reproduce standard scaling laws for a given language model.

+# Applications in reinforcement learning

 ## Review of standard approach
 We are presented with a prompt $x$ and a set of $K$ answers with ground truth preference $y_1> \ldots>y_K$.
 The language model generates response $y$ form $\pi_\theta(y|x)$.
 We define penalty/error  $E(y|x)$ for response $y$ using the following formula